 Sometimes, it feels like we only got married recently; other times, it feels like this has been dragging on for a million years.

-Overall, we have had a lot of fun, enjoyed numerous adventures and have lived life to the max.
-Being in a marriage or relationship teaches you so much about yourself, others and life in general, but these are 13 solid things I’ve learned over the past 13 years:
+We’ve had a lot of fun and there’s been a lot of pain.
+Being in a long-term relationship teaches you so much about yourself, others and life in general; and these are the top 13 solid things I’ve learned over the past 13 years:

 - Kindness Rules the Roost

 Loving someone is the easy part.
 Being kind, on the other hand – consistently, constantly and on a daily basis – is darn hard!
 Kindness is love in action, which speaks louder than words.
 We’ve learned that the only characteristic that wins the day (and keeps a happy marriage) are kind thoughts, acts and gestures always win the day as opposed to being rude, nasty and/or unkind.

 - Be Honest About Everything

 I must admit, this is the hardest part about being married!
 Yet being honest about everything in your life will make sure nothing comes back to haunt you in the future.
 We all make dumb mistakes – every human being does; so, find the courage to come clean with your flaws and yes, at times this is so much easier said than done.

 I’ve learned over time to appreciate that, for example – the dishes are put away even if they are on the wrong shelves or the laundry aren’t folded the way I like them to be done.
 I celebrate these little things and remind myself that at least my spouse did them without being asked.
 These little things are the only gestures that truly matter in the long run.

 - Yet … Don’t Sweat the Small Stuff